Cost-sharing standard

 What is it?

-The cost-sharing standard means that if you live with other adults, the municipality will adjust your social assistance benefits accordingly.
-The more adults living in your home, the lower your benefits will be.
-Not all housemates are taken into account for the cost-sharing standard.
+The cost-sharing rule means that if you live with other adults, the municipality will adjust your Social assistance benefit .
+The more adults living in your household, the lower your benefit will be.
+Not all housemates count toward the cost-sharing rule.

-The reason for the cost-sharing standard is that you have lower housing costs if more people live in your home.
+The reason for the cost-sharing standard is that your housing costs are lower when more people live in your home.
 This is because you can share these costs.

 How does it work?

-Under the cost-sharing standard, the number of people living in your household is taken into account when determining the amount of your social assistance benefit.
-The more adults living in your household, the lower your benefit will be.
+Under the cost-sharing rule, the number of people living in your household affects the amount of your Social assistance benefit.
+The more adults living in your household, the lower your benefit.

 |---|---|---|